Pratyush-exe/Connectify/README.md

 # Introduction - the project's aim.
-It's a friendly social platform where people can meet, interract with each other and can spend some quality time.
+It's a friendly and safe social platform where people can meet, interract with each other and can spend some quality time.
+The messages are filtered before sending.
+If any message is found offensive, they application blocks it and sends a warning message.
+People all over the world can access the rooms and enter into any room and begin chatting.
+When users login through their UserName or Password, their data is authenticated using FireBase and stored safely in cloud.
+Users can relogin or create new accounts.

 # Technologies Used
 CSS3